wso2/docs-choreo-dev/en/docs/deploy/deploy-a-containerized-choreo-component.md

     The REST API deploy section opens on a separate page.

-    - If you click the **Overview** icon, you will see the default OpenAPI specification instead of the specification you specified in the **OpenAPI Filepath** field.
-This is because you need to build and deploy the REST API to execute the required commands in the Dockerfile that will generate it.<br/><br/>
+    - You need to build and deploy the REST API to execute the required commands in the Dockerfile to generate the specification.<br/><br/>

     - To select a specific version of the REST API you want to deploy, click the first card in the **Build Area** section, select the required commit in the **Configure & Deploy** pane, and click **Select**. <br/><br/>
           ![Select commit](../assets/img/byoc/select-commits.png){.cInlineImage-threeQuarter}<br/><br/>